The area is a good enough metric: Construction of

 \subsection{Degeneration, undegeneration}

 We describe here two types of maps between level graphs~$\Gamma$ that encode the degeneration of curves, together with the compatible maps between the coverings graphs~$\wh\Gamma$ that form part of the degeneration datum.
-In fact, it is easier to first describe the inverse process of undegeneration that encodes all the $k$-differentials in a neighborhood of a given degenerate $k$-differentials.
+In fact, it is easier to first describe the inverse process of undegeneration that encodes all the $k$-differentials in a neighborhood of a given degenerate $k$-differential.

 Let $\pi \colon \wh\Gamma \to \Gamma$ by a cyclic $k$-covering of enhanced level graphs with~$L+1$ normalized levels.
-For any subset $I \subset \{-1,\ldots,-L\}$, to be memorized as the {\em the level passages that remain}, we define the {\em vertical undegeneration} $\delta_I$ as the following contraction of certain vertical edges.
-An edge~$e$ is contracted by $\delta_I$ if and only if the levels $e^-, e^-+1,\ldots,e^+-1$ all belong the the complement of~$I$.
-Here the symbol $e^-$ denotes both the point in $\wX$ at the bottom end of the edge~$e$ and its level.
-The meaning should be clear from the context.
-Similarly, $e^+$ refers to the top end.
+For any subset $I \subset \{1,\ldots,L\}$, to be memorized as the {\em the level passages that remain}, we define the {\em vertical undegeneration} $\delta_I$ as the following contraction of certain vertical edges.
+An edge~$e$ is contracted by $\delta_I$ if and only it crosses the level passages indexed by the complement of $I$.
+Vertices are merged if an edge connecting them has been contracted.
 This edge contraction is performed simultaneously on the domain and range of~$\pi$ and induces a cyclic $k$-covering $\delta_I(\wh\Gamma) \to \delta_I(\Gamma)$ that we abbreviate as $\delta_I(\pi)$.
 We write $\delta_I(j)$ for the image of the $j$-th level under~$\delta_I$.

-Moreover, we define for any subset $E_0 \subset E^{\rm hor}$ of the horizontal edges of~$\Gamma$ the {\em horizontal undegeneration} $\delta_{E_0}$ to be the edge contraction that contracts precisely the edges in $E_0$ in $\Gamma$.
+Moreover, we define for any subset $E_0 \subset E^{\rm h}$ of the horizontal edges of~$\Gamma$ the {\em horizontal undegeneration} $\delta_{E_0}$ to be the edge contraction that contracts precisely the edges in $E_0$ in $\Gamma$.
 Contracting simultaneously also on the $\pi$-preimages of~$E_0$ in $\wh{\Gamma}$, we obtain a new cyclic $k$-covering $\delta_{E_0}(\pi): \delta_{E_0}(\wh{\Gamma})\to \delta_{E_0}(\Gamma)$.

 A general undegeneration is a pair $\delta = (\delta_I, \delta_{E_0})$, defined by composing a horizontal and a vertical undegeneration in either order.
 A {\em degeneration} is the inverse of an undegeneration.
 We write $\wh\Gamma' \rightsquigarrow \wh\Gamma$ for a general degeneration of level graphs and~$\delta^{\rm ver}$ and~$\delta^{\rm hor}$ for the two constituents of an undegeneration~$\delta$.